bigpaul97/rouse_simulation/README.md

    (a) The friction coefficient and pring constant needs to be modified according to Section IIE in the paper.
    (b) In the "Main loop" section of the code, add in (or remove) one dimension for the loop iteration (dmrouse) and saved positions (y1, y2, z1, z2, dimPhyWalk21, dimPhyWalk31, etc.)
    (c) Add in (or remove) one dimension in the "MSD calculation" of the code.

+4. Loop configuration file and non-uniform friction file --Examples of loop configuration file (rosette_24SMC.mat) and non-uniform friction file (VMu_logn(0,log(2)).mat) are provided in the folder.
+To use one's own input, please strictly follow the format shown in the example as the codes are written accordingly.